ALEHACKsp/t4cheats/README.md

 # t4cheats [![C++](https://img.shields.io/badge/language-C%2B%2B-%23f34b7d.svg)](https://en.wikipedia.org/wiki/C%2B%2B)
 Another Counter-Strike: Global Offensive Hack

+# discord
+[Here](https://discord.gg/pWbBmfe) is the link to the official t4cheats discord server.

 # want to build it yourself?
 Download or fork the project and run the solution with [Visual Studio](https://visualstudio.microsoft.com/) make sure your project is set to **Release** and **x86**